 In general, it’s recommended that you use twice as much white flour as cornstarch for thickening purposes.
 So if you need 1 tablespoon of cornstarch, use 2 tablespoons of white flour.

 Wheat and whole grain flour contain more fiber than white flour, so while it’s possible to try thickening with these flours, you’re likely to need much more of them to get the same result.

 To thicken recipes with wheat flour, mix it with a little cold water first to form a paste.
 This will keep it from sticking together and forming clumps when you add it to recipes.

-If you are using wheat flour as a cornstarch substitute, remember that it’s not gluten-free, so it’s not suitable for people with celiac disease.
+If you are using wheat flour as a cornstarch substitute, remember that it’s not gluten-free, so it’s not suitable for people with gluten-related disorders.

 Arrowroot is a starchy flour made from the roots of the Maranta genus of plants, which is found in the tropics.

 To make arrowroot, the roots of the plants are dried and then ground into a fine powder, which can be used as a thickener in cooking.

 It also forms a clear gel when mixed with water, so it’s great for thickening clear liquids (